Harindra Joseph S. Fernando: Academic work and research

-Professor Fernando has published over 350 papers in peer-reviewed journals covering a variety of subject areas.
+Professor Fernando has published over 375 papers in peer-reviewed journals covering a variety of subject areas.
 He has led several large multi-university research projects dealing with Mountainous Terrain Weather, Air-Sea Interactions in the Northern Indian Ocean, Remote Sensing of Atmospheric Waves and Instabilities, Monsoon Intraseasonal Oscillations and Coastal Fog.

 During 2005–07, the New York Times, International Herald Tribune, NBC, PBS, Nature and other international news outlets extensively featured his work on hydrodynamics of beach defenses.
 In 2008, the Arizona Republic Newspaper included him in “Tempe Five Who Matter”—one of the five residents who have made a notable difference in the life of the city, for his work on Phoenix Urban Heat Island.

 He has edited several books.
 These include Environmental Fluid Dynamics Handbook (Taylor & Francis, 2013), Human Health and National Security Implications of Climate Change (Springer, 2012), and Double Diffusive Convection (AGU, 1994).

 He is editor-in-chief of the journal Environmental Fluid Dynamics.

 Honors

+Professor Fernando is a Fellow of the: American Society of Mechanical Engineers (ASME), American Physical Society (APS), American Meteorological Society (AMS), American Association for the Advancement of Science (AAAAS), American Geophysical Union (AGU) and International Association of Hydro-Environmental Research and Engineering (IAHR).